huawen-poppy/Unify/README.md

   Final one-file perturbation model containing the bundled encoder-decoder weights and metadata.

 - **`<target_species>_predicted_<perturb_label>_basal.h5ad`**
   Basal-based perturbation prediction for the target species.
+The preturbation prediction is storted in adata.X

 - **`<target_species>_predicted_<perturb_label>_macrogene.h5ad`**
   Macrogene-based perturbation prediction for the target species.
+The preturbation prediction is storted in adata.X

 - **`all-gene_to_esm_macrogenes_weights.pkl`**
   Gene-to-ESM-macrogene weight mapping used in perturbation preprocessing.